apache/activemq-artemis/docs/user-manual/en/federation-queue.md

     Here for such a migration with blue/green or canary moving a number of consumers on the same queue, you may want to set the `priority-adjustment` to 0, or even a positive value, so message would actively flow to the federated queue.

+* Dual Federation - potential for messages to flip-flop between clusters.
+  If the backlog on your queues exceeds the available local credit across consumers, any lower priority federation consumer becomes a candidate for dispatch and messages will be federated.
+Eventually all messages may migrate and the scenario can repeat on the other cluster.
+Applying a rate limit to the connector url can help mitigate but this could have an adverse effect on migration when there are no local consumers.
+  To better support this use case, it is possible to configure the consumerWindowSize to zero on the referenced connector URI: ```tcp://<host>:<port>?consumerWindowSize=0```.
+This will cause the federation consumer to pull messages in batches only when the local queue has excess capacity.
+This means that federation won't ever drain more messaces than it can handle, such that messages would flip-flop.
+The batch size is derived from the relevant address settings defaultConsumerWindowSize.

 ## Configuring Queue Federation

 Federation is configured in `broker.xml`.